 - I’ve put together a guide to the vegan skincare I would recommend HERE – it’s not exhaustive but I love all of those products so it’s a good jumping off point if you’re vegan.

-- I’ve also written about caring for your skin on a long-haul flight, which can often be a nightmare for rosacea/sensitive skin.
-You can read it HERE.
+- If you’d like tips for caring for your skin on a long-haul flight, which can often be a nightmare for rosacea/sensitive skin, you can read all about it HERE.

-- Have faith in yourself and give yourself time.
+- Most importantly… have faith in yourself and give yourself time.
 You will soon know what your skin can and can’t handle, so just listen to what it’s telling you.
-It’s worth bearing in mind that skincare can take between 4-8 weeks to have a meaningful impact, so be patient.
+It’s worth bearing in mind that skincare can take between 8-12 weeks to have a meaningful impact, so be patient.

 WHAT SUNSCREEN IS GOOD FOR ROSACEA?